 |Quick Facts: Dental Hygienists|

-Almost all dental hygienists work in dentists’ offices, which are clean and well lit.
-More than half of dental hygienists work part time.
+Nearly all dental hygienists work in dentists’ offices, and many work part time.

 Dental hygienists typically need an associate’s degree in dental hygiene.
+Programs usually take 3 years to complete.
 All states require dental hygienists to be licensed; requirements vary by state.

-Employment of dental hygienists is projected to grow 33 percent from 2012 to 2022, much faster than the average for all occupations.
-Ongoing research linking oral health to general health will continue to spur demand for preventative dental services, which are often provided by dental hygienists.
+Employment of dental hygienists is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of dental hygienists with similar occupations.